tokers/lua-resty-http2/README.markdown

 local headers, body = prepare_request(ctx)
 ```

-the `headers`, should be a hash-like Lua table represent the HTTP request headers, it is worth noting that this library doesn't take care of the HTTP headers' semantics, so it's callers' responsibility to supply this, and callers should transform any necessary pesudo headers.
-For example, `:authority` should be passed rather `Host`.
+the `headers`, should be a hash-like Lua table represent the HTTP request headers, it is worth noting that this library doesn't take care of the HTTP headers' semantics, so it's callers' responsibility to supply this, and callers should implement any necessary conversions, for example, `Host` should be converted to `:authority`.
+Also, the following headers will be ignored as they are CONNECTION specific.

+  * `Connection`
+  * `Keep-Alive`
+  * `Proxy-Connection`
+  * `Upgrade`
+  * `Transfer-Encoding`

 The `body`, can be a Lua string represents the HTTP request body.
 It also can be a Lua function to implement the stream-way uploading.
 When `body` is a Lua function, it will be called like: